 Addicted to Food and the Journey to Recovery

 Scientific research has begun to reveal the causes and conditions of this pervasive addiction and healing the brain is now within reach.
 If you or someone you know may be suffering from food addiction, take this quiz to see if you qualify.
-And if the answer is yes, call Breathe Life Healing Center to start your journey to recovery.
+And if the answer is yes, call our food addiction rehab today to start your journey to recovery.
 Get help now.
 There is hope.